ankur-tomar/Monte-Carlo-Tree-Search/README.md

 2. Run: `python mcts.py train nn`

 **Output**

-With the requirements, running the gameplay with the graphics options should be as follows:
+With the requirements, running the module with the graphics option should appear as follows:
 ![snapshot](smallsnap.png?raw=True)